 Basic lifestyle changes can prevent persistent bladder pressure.

 The best tip is to avoid foods and drinks that trigger these feelings of pressure.
-While no link between diet and bladder pressure has been proven, research strongly suggests it.
+While no link between diet and bladder pressure has been proven,

 It may help to avoid the following: